Have you ever heard of Hachiko the dog? No? Neither had I until we visited Tokyo. If you ever go to Japan then odds are you will hear about him.

-There has actually been made two Hachiko bronze statues.
-The first one was removed during the World War II and melted as a source of metal.
+There has actually been made two Hachiko bronze statues in Tokyo.
+The first one was removed during World War II and melted as a source of metal.

-Also on the wall of the Shibuya train station there is a huge beautiful mosaic art work of Hachiko:
+Also on the wall of the Shibuya Station, there is a huge beautiful mosaic artwork of Hachiko:

-We even met a Siberian Husky in Tokyo, which melted my heart and made me really miss my own sweetie “Varga” who is at home in Norway.
-She just turned 15 years old!
+We even met a Siberian Husky in Tokyo, which melted my heart and made me really miss my own sweetie “Varga”.
+She sadly passed away just after I wrote this article, 16 years old.

 As a dog lover, the story of Hachiko really moved me.
 It is good to see that even today Hachiko’s statue remains a symbol of this dog’s extreme loyalty and a reminder of the lengths one can go to stay devoted to a friend.

-Dogs really are man´s best friend! ♥
+Dogs really are man´s best friend!
+Don`t you agree? ♥

 Hachi The Movie